 Climb the whole thing to dig the old fire lookout on the top of the mountain.
 The “L-4”-style cabin is perched on the very apex of the 5,341-foot summit.
 You climb to the small wooden structure via a ladder.

-Or, if you don’t want to master the mountain summit, try Lake 22 at the base of Pilchuck.
+Or, if you don’t want to master the mountain summit, try Heather Lake at the base of Pilchuck.
 It can be accessed by the same road that takes you to the Pilchuck Trail.
 It’s a truly scenic alpine lake in which can be glimpsed the inverted peak of Pilchuck.

 Parking, roads, trail notes